pyzo/pyzo/doc/yoton/channels.rst

   .. py:method:: yoton.PubChannel.send(message)

     Send a message over the channel.
-What is send as one message will also be received as one message.
+What is sent as one message will also be received as one message.

     The message is queued and delivered to all corresponding